jbeeko/cfworker-web-api/README.md

 * the serverless framework
 * Terraform.

 The Terraform and serverless framework seem quite heavy for simple scenarios.
-The raw Cloudflare seems like it would be a bit of work to integrate into the existing work flow.
+The raw Cloudflare looks like it would be a chunck of work to integrate into the existing work flow.

 Fortunately there is the excellent [cloudflare-worker-webpack-plugin](https://www.npmjs.com/package/cloudflare-worker-webpack-plugin) which does the hard work of integrating to the CF API and exposes that as a WebPack plugin.
 All we need to do is add a configuration section to our existing webpack.config.js and then this command: